Mirabird/Mirabird/README.md

 👩‍🎓 I study creating mobile games during 1 + years using Unity, C# at Netology, 2023-2025

 👩‍🎓 Graduated Kazan State Technological University, Specialist Degree in Computer Engineering and Control Systems, 2005.
-Graduated with a Specialist Degree in Computer Engineering with Honors (Red Diploma).
+Graduated with a Specialist Degree in Computer Engineering with Honors (Red Diploma)

+⚡ I have been working as IT Engineer for 15+ years.
+Including **Huawei, Luxoft, DataArmor etc.

 ## 🛠 Skills